-This guidance sets out what licensing authorities need to know about their legal duty not to issue a licence to a person who is disqualified from holding one because of that person's immigration status.
-It sets out how licensing authorities should discharge this duty by conducting checks.
-It explains on whom a licensing authority needs to conduct checks, when, and how to conduct checks correctly.
+This guidance sets out what the Department needs to know about their legal duty not to issue a licence to a person who is disqualified from holding one because of that person's immigration status.
+It sets out how the Department should discharge this duty by conducting checks.
+It explains on whom the Department needs to conduct checks on, when, and how to conduct the checks correctly.
+The Department is under a statutory duty to have regard to this guidance when considering a licence application.